Available positions at BKCM:

 BKCM is an Equal Opportunity Employer and does not discriminate due to age, sex, religion, race, color, national origin, disability, marital status, veteran status, sexual orientation, or any other factor prohibited by law.

 Don’t see a position that suits your skill set, or have experience that lies outside of the available positions?
-Feel free to submit a resume and cover short, descriptive email to hiring@bkcm.org.
+Feel free to submit a resume and short, descriptive email to hiring@bkcm.org.

 BKCM is committed to building and sustaining a diverse, equitable, and inclusive work environment and culture.
 We believe that our staff and faculty should reflect the members of our student and client community to provide the most accessible music education and therapy services to our constituencies.
 We are working towards making BKCM’s team fully reflective of Brooklyn’s diverse communities.
 We strongly encourage BIPOC, AAPI, Hispanic/Latino, LGBTQIA+ and all applicants of diverse racial and cultural backgrounds to apply.